ljhopkins2/broadcastify-archtk/docs/user-guide/creating-an-archive.md

 ## Instantiating the toolkit

-The toolkit's capabilities are exposed via the `broadcastify-archtk.archive.BroadcastifyArchive` class.
+The toolkit's capabilities are exposed via the `broadcastify-archtk.btk.BroadcastifyArchive` class.

 ```python
 BroadcastifyArchive(feed_id=None,